Tips

 Allicin is the powerful phytonutrient produced by this herb and is linked with any number of cancer fighting, antioxidant and anti-inflammatory properties.

-Alliin and alliinase are heat sensitive and will be destroyed if the garlic exposed to heat too soon.
+Alliin and alliinase are heat sensitive and will be destroyed if the garlic is exposed to heat too soon.
 Once the enzyme allicin is formed (about 10 minutes) it is relatively stable and no longer heat sensitive.

 Always prep your garlic first during prep and let is work to form the allicin.